 PHP, a server-side scripting language that can be embedded in a Web page to allow for dynamic content, MySQL, a relational database management system, and how to interface them.
+Prerequisite: CSCI 3500 or consent of instructor

 CSCI 3700 Discrete Mathematical Structures in Computer Science.
-(3) Spring (even years)

-An introduction to the mathematical tools for use in computer science.
+(3) Spring (even years) An introduction to the mathematical tools for use in computer science.
 These include sets, relations, and elementary counting techniques.
 Algebra and algorithms, graphs, monoids and machines, lattices and Boolean algebras, groups and combinatorics, logic, and languages.